mattrglobal/draft-looker-oauth-client-id-scheme/draft-ietf-looker-oauth-client-discovery.md

 ## TLS Requirements

 Implementations MUST support TLS.
 Which version(s) ought to be implemented will vary over time and depend on the widespread deployment and known security vulnerabilities at the time of implementation.
-The authorization server MUST support TLS version 1.2 {{!RFC5246}} and MAY support additional TLS mechanisms meeting its security requirements.
-When using TLS, the client MUST perform a TLS/SSL server certificate check, per RFC 6125 {{!RFC6125}}.
+The client MUST support TLS version 1.2 {{!RFC5246}} and MAY support additional TLS mechanisms meeting its security requirements.
+When using TLS, the authorization server MUST perform a TLS/SSL server certificate check, per RFC 6125 {{!RFC6125}}.
 Implementation security considerations can be found in "Recommendations for Secure Use of Transport Layer Security (TLS) and Datagram Transport Layer Security (DTLS)" {{!BCP195}}.

 To protect against information disclosure and tampering, confidentiality protection MUST be applied using TLS with a ciphersuite that provides confidentiality and integrity protection.

 ## Impersonation Attacks

-TLS certificate checking MUST be performed by the client, as described in Section 6.1, when making an authorization server metadata request.
-Checking that the server certificate is valid for the issuer identifier URL prevents man-in-middle and DNS-based attacks.
-These attacks could cause a client to be tricked into using an attacker's keys and endpoints, which would enable impersonation of the legitimate authorization server.
-If an attacker can accomplish this, they can access the resources that the affected client has access to using the authorization server that they are impersonating.
+TLS certificate checking MUST be performed by the authorization server, as described in [](#tls-requirements), when making a client metadata request.
+Checking that the server certificate is valid for the "client_uri" URL prevents man-in-middle and DNS-based attacks.
+These attacks could cause a authorization server to be tricked into using an attacker's keys and endpoints, which would enable impersonation of the legitimate client.
+If an attacker can accomplish this, they can access the resources that the affected client has access to by impersonating their profile.

-An attacker may also attempt to impersonate an authorization server by publishing a metadata document that contains an "issuer" claim using the issuer identifier URL of the authorization server being impersonated, but with its own endpoints and signing keys.
-This would enable it to impersonate that authorization server, if accepted by the client.
-To prevent this, the client MUST ensure that the issuer identifier URL it is using as the prefix for the metadata request exactly matches the value of the "issuer" metadata value in the authorization server metadata document received by the client.
+An attacker may also attempt to impersonate a client by publishing a metadata document that contains a "client_uri" claim using the "client_uri" URL of the client being impersonated, but with its own endpoints and signing keys.
+This would enable it to impersonate that client, if accepted by the authorization server.
+To prevent this, the authorization server MUST ensure that the "client_uri" URL it is using as the prefix for the metadata request exactly matches the value of the "client_uri" metadata value in the client's metadata document received by the authorization server.

 ## Publishing Metadata in a Standard Format